IT3038C/IT3038C.github.io/docs/week-12.md

 Open a web browser and browse to <http://localhost:5000>

-You should see a “Hello, World” page.
-That’s it!
-You’ve just created a Flask app.
-Of course, that’s only the beginning.
-Let’s see what other options we have.
+You should see a "Hello, World" page.
+That's it!
+You've just created a Flask app.
+Of course, that's only the beginning.
+Let's see what other options we have.

-Let’s create another route called `/welcome`
+Let's create another route called `/welcome`

-There are a few things we’re going to add to this.
-First, let’s add a template.
+There are a few things we're going to add to this.
+First, let's add a template.
 To add a template, create a new folder called `templates`.

 Within this folder, create a file called `layout.html`